UBC-MDS/programming-in-python-for-data-science/slides/module2_19.md

 ---

-Let’s see the results by scrolling to right of the dataframe.
+Let’s see the results by scrolling to the right of the dataframe.

 ``` python
 df.head()